HL7/davinci-deqm/input/pagecontent/guidance.md

     -  Multiple MeasureReport may reference the same instance of a resource.

--   Both Consumers and Producers *should* use a common expression language, such as Clinical Quality Language (CQL), that would allow language the same measures to be applied in healthcare and at the aggregator. language This would also enable the application of the same measures across populations language that span multiple Consumers (such as payers). language Using common measures across payers reduces development burden for FHIR implementers.
+-   Both Consumers and Producers *should* use a common expression language, such as Clinical Quality Language (CQL), that allows the same measures to be applied in healthcare and at the aggregator.
+This also enables the application of the same measures across populations that span multiple Consumers (such as payers).
+Using common measures across payers reduces development burden for FHIR implementers.

     -  The MeasureReport profiles in this IG are used to report CQM Measures.
 In the context of the FHIR Clinical Quality Framework, CQL is used to facilitate the definition and execution of measures, however the CQM Measure profile does not require the use of CQL.
 DEQM MeasureReports can reference any CQM Measure, including those not utilizing CQL.